billwarker/billwarker/content/about.md

 tags: []
 type: about
 ---
 A place to upload notes as I study data science/products, machine learning, math in general (lots of catching up to do).
-By publishing these notes online they'll be easier for me to revisit and reference, plus I can show them to **you** (assuming you are not me).
+By publishing these notes online they'll be easier for me to revisit and reference, plus I can show them to *you* (assuming you are not me).

-# About Me
+# About Me, Not You

 Just some guy, will add more later.